 Nothing could be further from the truth!

-In early October Bill, and in the last few years, his able apprentice Ian Thompson, here today, wave Ian!

-They pulled all the light strings and other paraphernalia out onto the floor of the Parish Centre, and over the course of 2-4 weeks, depending on the number of light string failures, they tested and often reconstructed numerous 20-30 metres of lights, metal hawsers, tiny tie wraps and carabiners, so that the lights will stay up in all weathers, and will bridge street wide gaps, and questionable guttering on some village properties
+In early October Bill, and in the last few years, his able apprentice Ian Thompson, pulled all the light strings and other paraphernalia out onto the floor of the Parish Centre, and over the course of 2-4 weeks, depending on the number of light string failures, they tested and often reconstructed numerous 20-30 metres of lights, metal hawsers, tiny tie wraps and carabiners, so that the lights will stay up in all weathers, and will bridge street wide gaps, and questionable guttering on some village properties

-Each length of lights is bespoke to the street section in question

-Then there are the oak tree up lighters and path lights for the church yard, Christmas tree lights, the Big Red Button, that the young winners of the Christmas Card competition hit to make the tree lights come on after the Big Count Down, when all the Christmas lights are lit in late November
+Then there are the oak tree up lighters and path lights for the church yard, Christmas tree lights, and “the Star on top of the Christmas tree”

+Also, the Big Red Button, that the young winners of the Christmas Card competition hit to make the church yard and tree lights come on the same day that all the street Christmas lights are lit
-And then after they are lit, the light failures that happen on the run up to and through Christmas that Bill and Ian have to diagnose and then we have to pull down and fix

-I am boring you, but rest assured all of that has to be done before the gangs of putter uppers can be let loose in their fluorescent jackets and ladders in November
+When all of that is complete, then in early November, the gangs of putter uppers can be let loose in their fluorescent jackets and ladders

-Then Bill would load up the boot of his trusty Volvo with spares for running repairs, and tour around the village, parking near the putter uppers, to discourage inconsiderate drivers from trying to knock ladders out of their way as they rush to some urgent meeting
+Bill would then load up the boot of his trusty Volvo with spares for running repairs, and tour around the village, parking near the putter uppers, to discourage inconsiderate drivers from trying to knock ladders out of their way as they rush to some urgent meeting

-On occasion they would remonstrate with Bill for “parking in a dangerous location”, like Simmonds corner
+On occasion they would remonstrate with Bill for “parking in a dangerous location”, like the dreaded Simmonds corner

 He would initially politely explain he was protecting our putter uppers, but if met with more abuse, he would return to his army days, and start to use shorter one syllable words!

 He was out in all weather for hours on end over several days, and of course, the same had to be done when the “taker downers” were operating in early January

+The lights add that bit of magic to the village at Christmas, but they certainly didn’t happen by magic!

 The Neighbourhood Plan